-SpaceX’s Falcon 9 launch Bob Behnken and Doug Hurley on the Crew Dragon’s Demo-2 mission at 15:22:45pm EDT from Pad 39A at the Kennedy Space Center (KSC).
+SpaceX’s Falcon 9 launched Bob Behnken and Doug Hurley on the Crew Dragon’s Demo-2 mission at 15:22:45 PM EDT from Pad 39A at the Kennedy Space Center (KSC).
 History was made as the gap in US domestic crew launch capability was ended.

 One small step.
 After nine years, the baton is finally passed.
 From Atlantis to Dragon, NASA and SpaceX embarked on a partnership that will not only return the ability to launch people into Earth orbit from the United States to access the International Space Station, but one that will also ignite the passions, imaginations, and careers of a generation.